Just had chicken/turkey/any meat with bones for dinner? Don’t wash the pot yet! You now have the ingredients for fabulous BONE BROTH!!!

 - We make our own distilled with this distiller (3 years old, knock on wood) and add these minerals for the drinking water.

 - We can make up to 3 gallons of distilled a day which is usually enough.
 But if I’m busy making broth and kombucha, I may need to buy extra distilled.
 I know I’m getting plastic residue… I’m choosing one poison (BPA) over another (fluoride).
-I’m not nearly so panicked about that these days because we use TRS which detoxes both fluoride and BPA.
+I’m not nearly so panicked about that these days because we use a zeolite detox agent that removes both fluoride and BPA.
 So looking forward to hemp plastic so I can make a TRULY healthy choice here!!!

 Next Step for Bone Broth